International Student Transfer Credit

 NOTE: In other education systems, a “course outline” may refer to the entire curriculum for a credential.
 This document is acceptable if it contains sufficient information at the course/exam/module/unit level.

 Many of your courses may transfer to TRU.
 However, not all courses may be used to satisfy program requirements.
-Your academic advisor will map out which transfer courses apply to your program.
+Your academic advisor will determine which transfer courses apply to your program.

 Sometimes an exact TRU equivalent does not exist for a course, and unspecified transfer credit is granted instead, e.g. MKTG 2XX0 or ENGL 1XX0.
 Your advisor can explain how/if these courses apply to your program.